chrispab/product-app/README.md

 1. Unzip  the archive into a new directory "products_app", or one of your choosing.  (or clone repository into it)
 2. Create the database in MySQL by running the  SQL file at 'products_app/db/create_products_db.sql' in the folder created earlier.
 3. Create a user with RW permissions to the  products_app database -  username: myiot password: myiot
-4. Create a new entry into apache sites-available:
+4. Now to create a new entry into apache sites-available:-
 5. If you look inside the products_app directory, there is a folder called public.
 This is the “public_html” of the project.
-6. To setup an Apache virtualhost for that folder:

-6. Create a  file: /etc/apache2/sites-available/products_app.conf and use the following content (modified to match your paths)
+6. To setup an Apache virtualhost for that folder, Create a  file:   /etc/apache2/sites-available/products_app.conf and use the following content (modified to match your paths)
 e.g to create and edit: in the terminal: `sudo nano etc/apache2/sites-available/products_app.conf`

 7. Enter the following in the file, edit paths to suit your folder setup.